bombasticSlacks/Aspirant/Game/Academic.md

 * (+1) for monitoring equipment.
 A successful surgery removes the person's [Injury Penalty](Injury#Injury%20Penalty).
 If you have access to any replacement body parts, or mostly intact severed limbs, they can be reapplied as part of surgery.

-Surgery takes 20 minutes per [Injury](Injury) the person has sustained, with torso injuries #TODODamage taking 2 times as long and head injuries taking 3 times as long.
+Surgery takes 20 minutes per [Injury](Injury) the person has sustained, with [Vitals](Injury#Vitals) injuries taking twice as long.
 The total time in surgery is equal to the sum of all injuries.

 Surgery can only be attempted once, per person, per [Downtime](Telling-The-Story#Downtime).